 More experienced traders believe that the best time to buy a stock is when a good company’s stock goes down in price.
 And make it a big opportunity, which means that the market volatility gives the best chance to find good stocks to buy for a potential profit upon market recovery.

-Therefore, since these low prices won’t last forever, it means that they will probably, eventually rise.
+Therefore, since these low prices won’t last forever, they will probably, eventually rise.

-Your broker can also advise you on your next moves, but it’s good to have an idea of how things work.
+Your broker can also advise you on your next moves, but it’s good to know how things work.

 3. Don’t Start Reviewing your Funds on Repeat